jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

    }

 The ``ADC`` class defines various parameters that control how ADC-centric Application Centric services are configured.
-This is the first time we've seen the ``schemaVersion`` attribute.
+This is the first time we have seen the ``schemaVersion`` attribute.
 As mentioned previously AS3 implements robust versioning to preserve backwards compatibility while still allowing rapid updates and schema extensions.
 The ``schemaVersion`` is de-coupled with